-MS .NET Framework ("dot net") is a software by Microsoft runs only on Windows OS.
+Dotnet Framework by Microsoft is a software that runs only on Windows OS.
 It provides a big and worked out library of classes ( that's why it's also called a "Framework Class Library" or FCL in short).
-In a nutshel it enables a software developer to use code written in other coding languages.
+In a nutshell, it enables a software developer to use code written in other coding languages.
 It is an app virtual machine, providing services such as security, memory management, and exception handling.

 WHY USE IT ON ARM DEVICES

-It's a right question although the answer is very simple.
-If you are a developer, and use an ARM-device for some kind of a Raspberry Pi project ( either IoT, or AI, or even Robotics) you will definitely need to fulfill some "coding issues" on that hardware.
+It's the right question although the answer is very simple.
+If you are a developer and use an ARM-device for some kind of a Raspberry Pi project ( either IoT, or AI, or even Robotics) you will definitely need to fulfill some "coding issues" on that hardware.
 This feature set up on Raspberry Pi gives a developer much more freedom and flexibility in doing their job avoiding switching between different programming languages.
-And if you are not working on any special project on Raspberry Pi you may simply use it as a working machine for coding on this cross-language framework which is very convenient and energy savvy.
-In fact the most advanced raspberry Pi model consumes 40 times less energy than a typical PC (forty times - this is not a mistake)
+And if you are not working on any special project on Raspberry Pi you may simply use it as a working machine for coding on this cross-language framework which is very convenient and energy-savvy.
+In fact, the most advanced raspberry Pi model consumes 40 times less energy than a typical PC (forty times - this is not a mistake)